 Bilingual Programme/Japanese Immersion Programme

-Our JLIP begins at bilingual age (3 to 4 years) and we continue to support the children with their Japanese studies until they are six years old.
-There are many reasons to enroll your child, and obviously these differ from family to family.
+Our programme supports bilingualism from the crucial age of 2.5 years through 6 years old.
 You may be living in Japan for a few years and hope to give your child an enriched cultural experience.
-Other families are multi-cutural/Japanese and wish their children to maintain a healthy grounding of both Japanese and English, prior to moving on to Elementary School.
-We also have foreign parents who share a long history with Japan, and are hoping that their children will also wish to further their Japanese studies.
-The reasons for wanting to join are many.
+Other families are multi-cultural/Japanese and wish their children to maintain a healthy grounding of both Japanese and English, prior to moving on to Elementary School.
+We also have foreign parents who share a long history with Japan and are hoping that their children will further their Japanese studies.

 Language Arts & Early Literacy

 For the Language Arts modules, Jolly Phonics is replaced by the equivalent Japanese Language (Hiragana) reading and writing scheme.
-To introduce the children to the language through fun we use lots of visual cues, tracing, children's versions of 'KARUTA' (a Japanese hiragana recognition card game) and games.
-The teachers use the 'big story' card system, and encourage lots of questions and interaction at Circle and Story Times.
+We use visual cues, tracing, ‘KARUTA' (a Japanese Hiragana recognition card game) and games.

-Included in the Japanese Language Arts part of the syllabus are;
+Included in the Japanese Language Arts syllabus are:

-Mathematics, when taught in the JLIP, is taught in Japanese, yet follows the same lesson plans as the regular lessons.
-The Japanese language employs a rather complex set of vocabulary specifically used for counting, and the children will be exposed to many memorable examples that they can use at home, and learn at the same pace as Japanese natives.
+Mathematics is taught in Japanese following the same lesson plans as the Butterfly classroom.
+The Japanese language employs a rather complex set of vocabulary specifically used for counting, and the children will be exposed to many memorable examples.

 Arts & Crafts

-Many of the same wonderful arts and crafts are created as in the regular programme, however instruction is in Japanese.
-Over the year the children will also carry out some nice unusual origami projects (including making mobiles and large scale/group origami!), Kirie (paper cutting), Temari (Chinese style silk balls) and Washi (making our own paper).
-In our Aspace classes (after-school) children can also enjoy fabulous small-class tuition in Sumi-e and Shodou (ink drawing and calligraphy).
+Over the year the children enjoy origami (including making mobiles and large scale/group origami), kirie (paper cutting), temari (Chinese style silk balls) and washi (making our own paper).
+If extending to afternoon classes (Aspace) children can also take part in sumi-e and shodou (ink drawing and calligraphy).

 Culture & Customs

-Children also love their cooking classes, and learn the names of many Japanese foods and ingredients.
+Children love the cooking classes, learning the names of many Japanese foods and ingredients.

-Throughout the term the children enjoy a visit from our lovely senior citizens in the community, cultural exchanges, day trips to special places of interest (like the Edo-Tokyo Open Air Architectural Museum - Edo-Tokyo Tatemono-en), and of course we cannot forget our bazaars and lovely picnics…like 'Hana mi' – the cherry blossom viewing.
-Parents will be invited to join us at our venues!.
+The children enjoy a visit to the senior citizens in the community, cultural exchanges, and day trips to special places of interest like the Edo-Tokyo Open Air Architectural Museum, and picnics like O-Hana Mi (the cherry blossom viewing).
+Parents are welcome to join these events.

-At snack time the children follow all the appropriate manners and learn their polite phrases.
-They will learn 'itadakimas' and how to use their Ohashi (chopsticks) politely, with guidelines to all the table faux pas!
-They will also wash hands, set the table and help each other with chairs and food, and brush their teeth afterwards – using the same language and phrases each lesson.
+At snack time we reinforce appropriate manners and learn polite phrases, with guidelines to all the table faux pas.
+They will learn how to use O-hashi (chopsticks), wash hands, set the table, help each other with chairs and food, and brush their teeth afterwards.

 |12:45-13:15||Japanese Language Arts|